bright/new-www/_posts/2020-04-07-connect-to-substrate-nestjs.md

 }
 ```

-Addres `5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY` it is predifined address for testing purpose.
+Address `5GrwvaEF5zXb26Fz9rcQpDWS57CtERHpNehXCPcNoHGKutQY` it is a predefined address for testing purpose.
-If you are creating substrate chain from [tutorial](https://substrate.dev/docs/en/tutorials/creating-your-first-substrate-chain/) then you will be have this account.
+If you are creating substrate chain from [tutorial](https://substrate.dev/docs/en/tutorials/creating-your-first-substrate-chain/) then you will have this account.

 Depende of that version of substate node you are trying to connect the function `account()` can be not defined.
 In this case please use function `freeBalance()`.
-Function `freeBalance` is depreciate for now, please read more about it in [polkadot FAQ](https://polkadot.js.org/api/start/FAQ.html#my-chain-does-not-support-system-account-queries).
+Function `freeBalance` is depreciated, for now, please read more about it in [polkadot FAQ](https://polkadot.js.org/api/start/FAQ.html#my-chain-does-not-support-system-account-queries).

-Also we need to update `AppController`.
+Also, we need to update `AppController`.
 Please add the line `Balance: ${data.balance}` to returned template literal:

 ```
 @Get()